Genealogy Club – Seabrook-Kiawah

 Seabrook Island Natural History Group (SINHG)

-The Seabrook Island Natural History Group is one of the island’s oldest and largest special interest groups dedicated to exploring the ecology, history and culture of the Carolina Lowcountry.
-We offer an annual schedule of educational SINHG trips for members as well as six evening programs for the general public.
+The Seabrook Island Natural History Group is one of the island’s oldest and largest special interest groups dedicated to exploring the ecology, history, culinary, and culture aspects of the Carolina Lowcountry.
+We offer an annual schedule of over 60 educational SINHG trips for members as well as six evening programs for the general public.
 Join us and meet other Seabrook home owners while learning about the wonderful Lowcountry where we all live.

 (Image credit: Sunvillage.org; Digging Into Roots Together; Grief Support Group; Seabrook Island Artist Guild; Longbenchexpo.com; SEADOGS; Sherrill Kenwood Library; pngitem.com; Seabrook Island Photography Club; SINHG)